ivivanov18/NS-COIN-TRACK/README.md

 - `CONSOLE ERROR file:///app/tns_modules/tns-core-modules/trace/trace.js:165:30: Binding: Property: 'onTapStar' is invalid or does not exist.
 SourceProperty: 'onTapStar'`: this creates some performance problems because this error is being constantly logged on the console.
 - RadListView does not updated on the Favorite Coins List Tab:
   - iOS: when a coin is clicked, the RadListView on the Favorite Coins List Tab, does not update.
 One need to scroll up and down to get it updated and it does always work. --> ** This solution is not used anyway.
 Instead a normal list view was used. **
+- RadListView: a problem also occurs with the update of the RadListView to reflect the new state of coin (added to favorite) when pullToRefresh="true" was added.
+Before pulling, update works fine, after pulling to refresh, update does not work.
 - Performance issue on iOS: the data is loaded much faster on Android than on iOS.
 Same for pull to refresh action --> the data updates for several seconds where on Android it seems instantaneuous.

 ## LESSONS LEARNT